Mario Monti

-Mario Monti (/it/; born 19 March 1943) is an Italian politician, economist and academic who served as the Prime Minister of Italy from 2011 to 2013, leading a technocratic government in the wake of the Italian debt crisis.
+Mario Monti (/it/; born 19 March 1943) is an Italian politician, economist and academic who served as the prime minister of Italy from 2011 to 2013, leading a technocratic government in the wake of the Italian debt crisis.

 Monti served as a European Commissioner from 1995 to 2004, with responsibility for the Internal Market, Services, Customs and Taxation from 1995 to 1999 and for Competition from 1999 to 2004.
 Monti has also been rector and president of Bocconi University in Milan for many years.

 On 12 November 2011, in the midst of the European sovereign debt crisis, Monti was invited by President Giorgio Napolitano to form a new technocratic government following the resignation of Silvio Berlusconi.
 Monti was sworn in as prime minister on 16 November 2011, just a week after having been appointed a Lifetime Senator by President Napolitano, and initially became Minister of Economy and Finance as well, giving that portfolio up the following July.

 From 16 May 2013 to 17 October 2013, Monti was the president of Civic Choice, a centrist political party in Italy.

 Early life

 Mario Monti was born in Varese on 19 March 1943.
 His mother was from Piacenza.
 Although his father grew up in Varese, he was born in Luján in the Buenos Aires Province, Argentina, where his grandfather Abramo had emigrated to from Italy in the 19th century and built up a soft-drink and beer-production business.
 Monti's father went back to Argentina during World War II but later returned to his family home in Varese.

 Monti studied at the private Leo XIII High School and attended Bocconi University of Milan, where he obtained a degree in economics in 1965.
-Later, he won a scholarship to Yale University where he studied under James Tobin, a recipient of the Nobel Prize in Economics.
+Later, he won a scholarship to Yale University, where he studied under James Tobin, a recipient of the Nobel Prize in Economics.

 Academic career

-Monti began his academic career at the University of Trento, before moving to teach economics at the University of Turin from 1970 to 1985, and finally to Bocconi University, where he was appointed Rector in 1989, and President in 1994.
+Monti began his academic career at the University of Trento, before moving to teach economics at the University of Turin from 1970 to 1985, and finally to Bocconi University, where he was appointed Rector in 1989 and President in 1994.
 He also served as President of the SUERF (The European Money and Finance Forum) from 1982 to 1985.
 His research helped to create the "Klein-Monti model", aimed at describing the behaviour of banks operating under monopoly circumstances.

 European Commissioner

 Santer Commission

 In 1994, Monti was appointed to the Santer Commission, along with Emma Bonino, by Prime Minister Silvio Berlusconi.
-In his office as a European Commissioner from 1994 to 1999, he was responsible for internal market, financial services and financial integration, customs, and taxation.
+In his office as a European Commissioner from 1994 to 1999, he was responsible for the internal market, financial services and financial integration, customs, and taxation.
 His work with the Commission earned him the nickname "Super Mario" from his colleagues and from the press.